Levenshtein distance: Recursive

 This implementation is very inefficient because it recomputes the Levenshtein distance of the same substrings many times.

 A more efficient method would never repeat the same distance calculation.
 For example, the Levenshtein distance of all possible suffixes might be stored in an array $M$, where $M[i][j]$ is the distance between the last $i$ characters of string s and the last $j$ characters of string t.
 The table is easy to construct one row at a time starting with row 0.
 When the entire table has been built, the desired distance is in the table in the last row and column, representing the distance between all of the characters in s and all the characters in t.

 Iterative with full matrix

-(Note: This section uses 1-based strings instead of 0-based strings.)
+This section uses 1-based strings rather than 0-based strings.
+If m is a matrix, $m[i,j]$ is the ith row and the jth column of the matrix, with the first row having index 0 and the first column having index 0.

 Computing the Levenshtein distance is based on the observation that if we reserve a matrix to hold the Levenshtein distances between all prefixes of the first string and all prefixes of the second, then we can compute the values in the matrix in a dynamic programming fashion, and thus find the distance between the two full strings as the last value computed.

 This algorithm, an example of bottom-up dynamic programming, is discussed, with variants, in the 1974 article The String-to-string correction problem by Robert A. Wagner and Michael J. Fischer.

 This is a straightforward pseudocode implementation for a function LevenshteinDistance that takes two strings, s of length m, and t of length n, and returns the Levenshtein distance between them:

 function LevenshteinDistance(char s[1..m], char t[1..n]):